Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework: Introduction

-Molecular dynamics (MD) simulations of systems with generic chemical attributes (e.g., bead-spring polymers in monomeric solvents) have effectively illustrated many of the aforementioned mechanisms of cononsolvency at a microscopic level.\cite{R:2019_Bharadwaj_Does,R:2015_Mukherji_Co,R:2021_Bharadwaj_interplay} A typical observation from such simulations is that the radius of gyration for a single polymer chain first decreases and then increases as cosolvent is progressively added.
-This scenario has been induced by solvent-cosolvent mixing, preferential polymer-solvent adsorption, and the surfactant-like action of the cosolvent by analyzing the molecular environment of the polymer and carefully evaluating molecular affinities. \cite{R:2015_Mukherji_Co,R:2014_Mukherji_Polymer,R:2017_Sommer_AdsorptionAttraction,R:2018_Sommer_Gluonic,R:2017_Dalgicdir_Computational} In chemically specific systems, such as poly(N-isopropylacrylamide) in water and ethanol, single-chain collapse, consistent with cononsolvency, has been observed, but there is debate as to what precise interactions beget this behavior.\cite{R:2016_Mukherji_Relating,R:2017_Pica_Comment,R:2017_Vegt_Comment,R:2017_Mukherji_Reply} While various forms of cononsolvency have been observed, mechanisms are typically studied using different models and approaches, with macroscopic (solution-phase) and microscopic (single-chain) behaviors rarely considered together.
+Molecular dynamics (MD) simulations of systems with generic chemical attributes (e.g., bead-spring polymers in monomeric solvents) have effectively illustrated many of the aforementioned mechanisms of cononsolvency at a microscopic level.\cite{R:2019_Bharadwaj_Does,R:2015_Mukherji_Co,R:2021_Bharadwaj_interplay} A typical observation from such simulations is that the $R_\text{g}$ for a single polymer chain first decreases and then increases as cosolvent is progressively added.
+This scenario has been induced by solvent-cosolvent mixing, preferential polymer-solvent adsorption, and the surfactant-like action of the cosolvent by analyzing the molecular environment of the polymer and carefully evaluating molecular affinities. \cite{R:2015_Mukherji_Co,R:2014_Mukherji_Polymer,R:2017_Sommer_AdsorptionAttraction,R:2018_Sommer_Gluonic,R:2017_Dalgicdir_Computational}